Managing data retention in S3 Storage

 }

-Apply the policy to the bucket:
+Apply the configuration to your bucket:

 aws s3api put-bucket-lifecycle-configuration \